-- All international, study abroad and exchange students are invited to an international orientation to prepare them for their new environment, familiarising them with the local culture, student life at the RVC and the college campuses.
+- All international, study abroad and exchange students are invited to an international orientation to prepare them for their new environment and learn about the local culture, student life at the RVC and the college campuses.
 There is assistance to help set up a bank account and with registering for healthcare.

-- Once the international orientation is over, it is time to get stuck in to university life at Freshers’ Week.
-This is the first chance students have to connect with all the new students at the RVC.
-Throughout the week, there is a range of activities to get involved in, from student support sessions to great nights out.
+- The international orientation is followed by Freshers' Week, the first chance to connect with all the new students at the RVC.
+A range of activities include student support sessions as well as great nights out.

 English Language Requirements